 Maybe they want you to teach a certain instrument, course, or language to their kid.
 If it fits your talents and you have sufficient time to cope with them, you can easily earn extra money.

 If you are a fluent speaker of Spanish and another language, you might find money-making opportunities in some local language academies.

 4. Online earning opportunities:

 There are a lot of online tutoring or freelancing platforms available for you to earn extra money.

 You can also become an influencer by recording your student life in Spain.

 These are only several ideas of how you can earn extra money while studying in Spain.
-But always remember that your main objective is to study and pass all the courses with good grades.
+Always remember that your main objective is to study and pass all the courses with good grades.
 If you come with a student visa, the academic records can be even more important.
 Because if you want to renew your student visa/NIE/TIE card, you are required to show the course completion/graduation proof and your grades.
-If you have many failed courses, you might not be granted any visa/residence permit renewal.
+If you fail a lot of courses, you might not be granted any visa/residence permit renewal.
 Keep this in mind!

-We want to ensure your safe stay in Spain by offering our medical insurance, perfect expat insurance that meets visa/NIE/TIE requirements and understands the health needs of expats.
+We want to ensure you a safe stay in Spain by offering you our expat health insurance that meets visa/NIE/TIE requirements and understands the health needs of expats.
 We are the official international department of Adeslas, the No.1 medical insurance in Spain

 Check out one of these blogs if you are curious to know more about this topic: